markfinger/webpack-build/README.md

 Caching
 -------

-Once your a compilation request has completed successfully, the output is cached and subsequent requests will be served from memory until a compiler invalidates it.
+Once a compilation request has completed successfully, the output is cached and subsequent requests will be served from memory until a compiler invalidates it.
 To avoid webpack's slow startup, cached output is also written to disk.